Chhatrapur: Rail

-Chatrapur railway station is situated on the East coast railway line which is a major route connecting the two metros Kolkata and Chennai of India.
-It is directly connected to New Delhi, Ahmadabad, Bangalore, Bhubaneswar, Berhampur, Chennai, Cuttack, Mumbai, Nagpur, Pune, Puri, Vishakhapatnam, Hyderabad, Kolkata, Raipur, Sambalpur and many more cities of India.
-Bhubaneswar – Chhatrapur connectivity (DMU) is popular connectivity to reach capital city Bhubaneswar.
+Chatrapur railway station is situated on the East coast railway line with code CAP.
+Which is a major route connecting the two metros Kolkata and Chennai of India.
+It is directly connected to New Delhi, Ahmadabad, Bangalore, Bhubaneswar, Berhampur, Chennai, Cuttack, Mumbai, Nagpur, Pune, Puri, Surat, Tirupati, Vishakhapatnam, Hyderabad, Kolkata, Raipur, Rourkela, Sambalpur and many more cities of India.

 There are two railway stations in Chhatrapur; they are Chhatrapur Station CAP and Chhatrapur Court Station which is a Passenger Halt.